Long Road Trip Guides

 • Dobaspet, Sira, Harihar, After RaneBennur, Shiggaon

-6. Drive safe as the roads in Western ghats are curvaceous.
+6. Drive safe as the roads in Western Ghats are curvaceous.

-7. Our recommendation is to go by one road for onward journey and return by the other depending on where you will be staying in Goa.
+7. Our recommendation is to go by one road for the onward journey and return by the other depending on where you will be staying in Goa.

 12 Things to do in Goa you haven’t done before!

 Lastly, the road conditions on the routes may change due to various factors.
 Especially during monsoon and immediately after as all the roads go through heavy rainfall areas which may see landslides, road blocks and patchy roads.
 We advise you to join a road trip enthusiasts group HVK Forum managed by H V Kumar, the doyen of road trips in India.
-You can get the latest updates on the road conditions in this very active group.
-Search for “ Goa roads” in the group for latest updates.
+You can get the latest updates on road conditions in this very active group.
+Search for “ Goa roads” in the group for the latest updates.

 We strongly suggest that you download the customised Routo app from H V Kumar.
-HVK as he is fondly called, provides you with customised route maps, live support on the road trip with road conditions and will also help you with hotel accommodation as well.
+HVK as he is fondly called, provides you with customised route maps, and live support on the road trip with road conditions and will also help you with hotel accommodation as well.
 Check out all the details here.

 Routo – The Right Route & Travel Support For The Motorist Traveller